Punishing Axe Bash

 The 2nd way to defend against Sub-Zero’s mix-up is to block low and only block high on reaction to the overhead.
 Since Sub-Zero’s + has a start-up of 19 frames, it is possible to block it on reaction.
 This is extremely difficult and should only be done if you have strong reactions.
 Keep in mind that if you are focused on fuzzy guarding or reacting to Sub-Zero’s mix-up, you will be vulnerable to being thrown.

 Another important part to defending against Sub-Zero’s mix-up is to always pay attention to his Offensive Meter.
-In Sub-Zero’s Dead of Winter variation, if he does not have Offensive Meter, you should almost always block low because he can only combo off of his + by Amplifying his Ice Ball.
+If Sub-Zero has the Deep Freeze or Rising Ice abilities equipped and he does not have Offensive Meter, you should almost always block low because he can only combo off of his + by Amplifying his Ice Ball.

 Countering Brutal Kick

 Sub-Zero’s Brutal Kick (+) is a slow, forward-advancing mid attack that is +4 on block.
 A lot of times, Sub-Zero will use this move at long-range to close the distance while gaining frame advantage.
 Since this move has a start-up of 28 frames, it can be punished on reaction.
 To punish +, you must either Flawless Block or interrupt it with a jab.
 The timing for this can be tricky however depending on the spacing it’s used at.